 Making sure they have a healthy after school snack is important for a few reasons.
 They are coming off of a long day, and need to refuel.
 You also want to make…Continue

 Ask a kid if they want to go to the playground and you'll most certainly get a resounding YES.
 Ask the kid's parents the same question and you will most likely be able to actually see the stress build up behind their eyes.
-Because while a child sees a playground as a gigantic climbing utopia, parents often see…Continue
+Because while a child sees a playground as a gigantic climbing utopia, parents often see it as a mecca for accidents and injury.
+The trick to…Continue

 Added by Cindy Dudas on September 16, 2015 at 9:00am — No Comments